fhamyla/LexiLearn/README.md

 - The app uses **Expo Go** for development and testing
 - **Tunnel mode** is recommended for testing on physical devices
 - All components are written in **TypeScript** for better development experience
-- The login screen includes placeholder functions for authentication (to be implemented)

 ## 🤝 Contributing